Myron Keith Woods - Mississippi's Best Community Newspaper

 Myron was born April 27, 1967 in Ackerman, MS, the son of Mary Helen Woods and Willie Joe Woods.
 He was self-employed as a CDL truck driver with Woods Trucking.
 Myron was a die-hard San Francisco 49ers fan and enjoyed watching television and listening to music.

-He is preceded in death by his maternal and paternal grandparents, his aunt and sister.
+He is preceded in death by his maternal and paternal grandparents, his aunt, uncle and sister.

-Myron leaves to cherish his memory wife, Shawanda Robinson Woods; parents, Mary Helen Woods and Willie Joe Woods (Sheryl); son, Myron Makel Woods; stepdaughters, Krystal Welcome (Wilton) and Ka’Micia Robinson of Dallas; sister, Tiffany Woods; grandchildren, Jordan Welcome, Kason Allen and Jacoby Welcome; special family members, Kewayne and Tracy Magee and Vernon Harris, Jr. and other relatives and friends.
+Myron leaves to cherish his memory wife, Shawanda Robinson Woods; parents, Mary Helen Woods and Willie Joe Woods (Sheryl); son, Kyron Makel Woods; stepdaughters, Krystal Welcome (Wilton) and Ka’Micia Robinson of Dallas; sister, Tiffany Woods; grandchildren, Jordan Welcome, Kason Allen and Jacoby Welcome; special family members, Kewayne and Tracy McGhee and Vernon Harris, Jr. and other relatives and friends.

 Online condolences may be sent to www.westgatefh.com.